 Children will love the fact that you have to arrive here by taxi boat, even before they discover the pool, beach and roaming animals.

 All ages are welcome; we think it's best for older children and teenagers.
 You need to keep a close eye on your children because of the setting, sea and roaming wildlife.

 Family friendly accommodation:

 We'd recommend booking a Family Beach Suite, which sleeps 6, and has a fridge and basic cutlery and crockery in case you want a picnic, along with a little sink.
-Alternatively book 2 Bungalows or turf your teen out to sleep in a Tent Cabin and sleep where you want.
+Alternatively book 2 Bungalows or turf your teen out to sleep in a Cabina and sleep where you want.
 If you've got a small family (2 adults, 1-2 younger children), you could book Coco Joe's Bungalow.

 - Baby cots

 Remember baby and child equipment may be limited or need pre-booking

 Food is available all day; there's a kids menu in the restaurant plus half portions of adult mains for them, and a high/early tea.
 You can also walk along the beach to other child-friendly restaurants.